If you’ve been in the music industry for any length of time, you’ve probably heard the terms “LP” and “EP” before.

 Singles were often re-released as EPs as well, and bonus material was added to them – remixes, demos, or other extras.

-In summary, an LP is a long-playing vinyl record, and an EP is an extended play vinyl record.
+In summary, an LP is a long-playing vinyl record, and an EP is an extended play vinyl record, digital download or CD.
 Not too complicated, right?

 It’s okay to think of an LP as a full-length album and an EP as a half-album, because that’s pretty much what they mean today.